 The loans will need to be paid back over a 5- or 6-year term with a fixed annual interest rate of 4.0 – 4.5% for businesses and 3.0 – 3.5% for nonprofits.
 The first twelve months of payments will be interest-only, with fixed monthly payments thereafter.

 Please note, this program is not associated with the federal Paycheck Protection Program (PPP) or any other Small Business Administration program.
 The loans are not forgivable in part or whole.

 The Southern Opportunity And Resilience (SOAR) Fund is a broad collaboration to support small businesses and nonprofits as they recover from the effects of COVID-19.
 The SOAR Fund was created by community lenders in the Southern and Southeastern United States to provide economic recovery loans and free business assistance to small businesses and nonprofits at a time when they are facing unprecedented health and economic challenges.
-The loans are designed to reach the smallest of small businesses and nonprofits – those with fewer than 50 full-time equivalent employees – and historically underserved businesses, including those in low-income and rural communities and businesses owned by women and people of color.
+The loans are designed to reach the smallest of small businesses and nonprofits – those with 50 or fewer full-time equivalent employees – and historically underserved businesses, including those in low-income and rural communities and businesses owned by women and people of color.
 These businesses are critical to providing jobs and resources to communities across the South and Southeast through this recovery.

 The SOAR Fund is a partnership of local and national community finance organizations created to address the capital needs of historically underbanked communities across the South and Southeast as they attempt to navigate and rebuild after the unprecedented COVID-19 health and economic crisis.
 The Community Development Financial Institution (CDFI) industry has operated for more than 40 years to serve these businesses and nonprofits with capital and advisory services.
 CDFIs are built for purpose – they exist to meet the unique needs of historically underserved communities.